-Global Large Caliber Ammunition Market Research Report 2016
+Global Medium Caliber Ammunition Market Professional Survey Report 2016

 "Many of our international partners have an urgent need to address vital security interests, and Excalibur lb meets that need," said Mark Hokeness, Raytheon's Excalibur program director.
 "This eliminates the time and cost of further compatibility testing in the M198 howitzer."

 Excalibur is a precision-guided, extended-range projectile that uses GPS guidance to provide accurate, first-round effects capability in any environment.
 Excalibur's high level of precision delivers a major reduction in the time, cost and logistical burden associated with other artillery munitions.
 Excalibur has been fielded by the U.S. Army, Marines and several international military forces.